Filpass/Hermes-Rocket-Project/code/README.md

 # Hermes Rocket Project 🚀

-This file contains all the python files that were used the project
+This file contains all the python files that were used the project, in order to create this files the help of ChatGPT was used.

 ## Contents